 The primary purpose of the CS labs is to provide a set of resources for all CS students to use for CS course work and projects.
-Lab resources are shared by all students, with the exception of some resources in the Robot, Systems, and NLP Labs that are used only by students taking particular CS courses.
+Lab resources are shared by all students, with the exception of some machines in the server room and labs that are used only by students taking a particular CS course.

-- Lab machines are for CS course work and projects.
+Lab machines are for CS course work and projects.
 If you are using a machine for something other than CS work and the lab is full, you must relinquish your machine.
 If you enter the lab to work on CS work, and all the machines are in use, you may ask a student who is not using his or her machine for CS course work to relinquish the machine.
-This also means that you should not xlock a lab machine for extended periods of time, preventing other students from using it.

 If you observe behavior in the CS labs that violates the spirit of these rules, please notify one of the CS faculty so that we can address the problem.